0xleal/verifiable-multisend/README.md

    - Enforces one-claim-per-person using merkle proofs
    - Configurable compliance rules (OFAC, age, jurisdiction)

-3. **SelfProtectedDrop.sol** - Gas-optimized baseline (no verification)
-   - Pure assembly implementation for maximum efficiency
-   - No verification gates—use for trusted/internal distributions
-   - 70%+ gas savings compared to individual transfers

 All contracts use **assembly-optimized loops** for batch operations, minimizing gas costs.

 ### Verification Flow